goapunk/anki-layout-switcher/README.md

-Autoswitch the keyboard layout when changing between question and answer field (Linux + X11 only)
+Autoswitch the keyboard layout when changing between question and answer field

 Layouts can be set in the deck option ("general" tab)

-Be aware: parsing the currently used keyboard layout is very difficult - this might mess up your settings if you use layout variants.
+Rudimentary Windows support has been added:

-Windows support has been added:
+** Be aware, this might mess up your layout on Windows (I didn't really test it) **

 Requirements: